inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 **_What a PhD actually is?_**

-This [Illustration guide of a PhD](http://matt.might.net/articles/phd-school-in-pictures/) may provide great visual explanation than words.
+This [Illustration guide of a PhD](http://matt.might.net/articles/phd-school-in-pictures/) or this [phdcomics](http://www.phdcomics.com/comics/archive.php?comicid=1056) may provide greater visual explanation than words.

 **_So, you are one of those geniuses who try to solve every single problem in the world?_**